 An Evolving, Collaborative, and Open Source Project

 This is an open source guide, and you are strongly encouraged to link to, copy, and repurpose these activities within the boundaries of the Attribution-NonCommercial-ShareAlike Creative Commons license.
 You must cite the author of a particular activity when you use this material, and you may not reproduce any of it for commercial purposes.
-The one exception to this is use in teaching and training activities (e.g., college and university courses, conference presentations, workplace training) that are not published as stand-alone, for profit works.
+The one exception to this is use in teaching and training activities (e.g., college and university courses, conference presentations, workplace training) that are not published as stand-alone, for-profit works.
 A direct link is included at the end of each activity for instructors who want to include them in syllabi, online courses, or other resources for their students.
+Below are suggested citations for activities copied or adapted from this e-book.

 To make this resource even more open source, I invite you to critique the activities as part of the ongoing peer review of my work.
 If something can be reworded to be more effective or more culturally appropriate, please let me know.
 If you have an idea for extending an activity, email me.
 You will notice that not all of the concepts have corresponding activities at this point, some have only one related learning activity, and others have several.
 This guide is a work in progress.
 I am also choosing not to foreclose on this project by filling in all the blanks at the outset.
 I know that many of you reading this have developed your own creative ways of teaching and learning related to cultural responsivity and social justice in counselling.
 If you would like to contribute an activity to this guide, please contact me at email@example.com.